 This transforms high voltage AC into low voltage high Amp DC.

-If you want to dig into this super complex process, then there are several online tutorials about it.
-Go through 2 or 3 tutorials, and you’ll understand the whole process.
+If you want to dig into this super complex process, there are several online tutorials.
+You’ll understand the whole process through 2 or 3 tutorials.

 We discussed this method fully here.
 But later on, we understood that it’s tough to make someone understand through writing.